1906-share-code/code-share/README.md

 To install locally:
 =>Install mongodb.
-The easiest way is to use brew https://www.mongodb.com/ Make sure you have a data directory.
+The easiest way is to use brew https://github.com/Homebrew or else follow instructions on mongodb website https://www.mongodb.com/ Make sure you have a data directory.
+On mac using brew:
   brew install mongodb
   sudo mkdir -p /data/db
   sudo chown -R...for mongo to store data